Universities & Colleges in North Carolina

-The University of North Carolina-Chapel Hill has almost 17,000 undergraduate students and over 100 academic programs.
-The in-state tuition and fees are around $7,000 while the out-of-state tuition and fees are about $27,000 for the year 2011-12.
-At this University, 40.9 percent of full-time undergraduates receive need-based financial aid and the number of international students coming here is 1,484.
+The University of North Carolina-Chapel Hill is the USA’s first public university and ranked at #29 nationally.
+The university has approximately 19,000 undergraduate students and over 100 academic programs.
+The in-state tuition and fees are $9,000 while the out-of-state tuition and fees are about $37,000 for the year 2019-2020.
+International students are not eligible to receive need-based financial aid and should be prepared to pay the full cost of attendance for non-resident students.
+A limited number of merit-based scholarships are available for both international and domestic students.
+At this University, 44% of full-time undergraduates receive need-based financial aid and the average need-based scholarship or grant award is $17,000.
+The reported number of international students coming here is around 1,600 or 5.4% of all total students.